 Looking to spend two weeks in New Zealand?
-Hang onto your hat: You’re in for one wild ride…
+Hang onto your hat.
+You’re in for a wild ride…

-Well, my friends, let’s get all your New Zealand road trip answers sorted out with this complete 2-week New Zealand itinerary for first-time visitors…
+Well, my friends, let’s get your New Zealand road trip questions answered.
+Plan your visit with this complete 2-week New Zealand itinerary for first-time visitors…

 Where to go in New Zealand in 2 weeks